Employee Advocacy has been the talk of town in both HR and communications the last few years.

 We will explore the benefits you should expect from running a structured employee advocacy program and dive into how employee engagement correlates with employee advocacy.

-Before we dive into why employee advocacy is important, let’s start out be clarifying what employee advocacy is.
-Then we will move on to the importance and benefits of employee advocacy.
+But first, let’s start out clarifying what employee advocacy is, and then we will move on to the importance and benefits of employee advocacy.